syncfusion-content/jsp-docs/jsp/DatePicker/Getting-Started.md

 ---
 layout: post
-title: Getting Started
+title: Getting Started with JSP DatePicker Control | Syncfusion
-description: Getting Started
+description: Learn here about getting started with Syncfusion Essential JSP DatePicker Control, its elements, and more.
 platform: JSP
 control: DatePicker
 documentation: ug
 ---
-# Getting Started
+# Getting Started with JSP DatePicker

 This section explains briefly about how to create a **DatePicker** in your application with JSP.